Sajid Javid to be UK home secretary after Windrush scandal resignation

 Rudd was the fourth high-ranking minister to resign from Prime Minister May's Conservative government in the past six months.

+Shortly after the appointment, Javid told the BBC his "most urgent task" was making sure the Windrush generation was "treated with the decency and the fairness that they deserve."

+He said his parents, who migrated from Pakistan to the UK, would be incredibly proud of his appointment, before adding: "But I haven't called my mum yet."

-In an interview with British newspaper The Sunday Telegraph at the weekend, Javid voiced his concern over the scandal, saying one of his first thoughts was, "It could have been me."
+Javid previously voiced his concern over the Windrush scandal in an interview with British newspaper The Sunday Telegraph at the weekend, saying one of his first thoughts was, "It could have been me."

 "I'm a second-generation migrant.
 My parents came to this country from Pakistan, just like the Windrush generation," he said, adding that his father worked in a cotton mill and as a bus driver.